kingwingfly/Concreter/README.md

 docker build -t rpc-py .
 docker run -it -p 50051:50051 -v ./proto:/usr/src/app/proto -v ./src_py:/usr/src/app/src_py --rm --name rpc-py rpc-py
 ```
-You can also choose to run on your machine.
-But python's rpc cannot well-support MacOS M1 now.
+You can also choose to run on your host machine.
+But python's rpc cannot well-support ARM Mac now.
 And the python version `sympy` supports is up to `3.10`.

 To start the python's gRPC server, you can run the following command:
 ```sh